Factbox: The Brexit compromise that helped send PM May back to Brussels

 The Malthouse plan can be broken into two parts: a modified set of negotiating aims and a fallback option in case that fails.

-The group backs an alternative withdrawal agreement, which is closely modeled on the existing agreement, but includes a different backstop arrangement.
+The group backs an alternative withdrawal agreement, which is closely modelled on the existing agreement, but includes a different backstop arrangement.

 The new backstop would be based around a zero-tariff free trade agreement rather than its current basis of a shared customs area between Britain and the EU.
 It relies on technical solutions to move checks on goods away from the border.
 This proposal was first announced in December.